-Students who wish to sample a range of Humanities subjects can look to the new BA in Humanities.
+Students who wish to sample a range of Humanities subjects can look to the new BA in Liberal Arts.
 This is an exciting interdisciplinary programme that offers the opportunity to study broadly-defined Humanities strands which include historical enquiry, cultural engagement, practical humanities, and the human mind.

 From the start you obtain a broad understanding of the Humanities, from which you gradually sharpen your profile into a specialisation in your third year.
 In the third year, two strands of study are chosen.
 It is those two specialised strands that are studied in depth and form your Bachelor's degree.
 This gives students the possibility of a unique interdisciplinary study in the Humanities, creating the best correlation with the student’s professional interests and future job possibilities.
 Each student is free to choose the two strands which will comprise their Bachelor's degree.